What are the top things to do in Trier, Germany? Does the city offer enough tourist attractions to deserve your consideration?

 4. Visit the St. Peter Cathedral of Trier, Trier Dom

-You can also catch a glimpse of the older structures at the Cathedral cloisters.
-And if you’re lucky, you might also get a chance to listen to the Cathedral organ playing.
+You can also glimpse the older structures at the Cathedral cloisters.
+And if you’re lucky, you might also listen to the Cathedral organ playing.

 5. Check into the Church of Our Lady, Liebfrauenkirche